caviato/sealion-awq/README.md

 | SEA-LION 7B Instruct (FP16)                  | 40.78 | 68.20     | 27.12 | 36.29      | 43.10   |
 | SEA-LION 7B Instruct (4-Bit, 128 group size) |  |      |  |       |    |

 Although the evaluations were run with the same n-shot values as Hugging Face's LLM Leaderboard, the evaluations were run using version 0.4.1 of the [Language Model Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/v0.4.1) by EleutherAI.
 AWQ support in the [VLLM](https://github.com/vllm-project/vllm/tree/v0.2.6) inference engine was used to perform the evaluations in the harness.
-If you wish to run the evaluations yourself, please setup VLLM using the following [instructions](https://github.com/aisingapore/sealion/tree/vllm/vllm).
+If you wish to run the evaluations yourself, please setup VLLM using the instructions found in the [inference section](#inference).

 | Tasks                       | n-shots |
 | --------------------------- | ------- |